 Greenhouse Management

 This is a practical course introducing the principles of commercial greenhouse management.
 Topics covered include location, construction, efficient operating and management practices, soil/media, watering systems, lighting, climate control, pest and nutritional issues, and new greenhouse technology and business management practices.
 An introduction to hydroponics production will be included.
-Some classes will be spent working on projects in the campus greenhouse.
-Field trips to commercial businesses will be held during class hours.
+Some classes will be spent working on

-Location: SUNY Niagara, 3111 Saunders Settlement Rd, Sanborn
+Location: SUNY Niagara, 3111 Saunders Settlement Rd, Sanborn, Room C228

 Cost: $100

-Art and History of Horticulture
+Art & History of Horticulture

 This is a two-faceted course that first introduces students to the artistic elements and concepts used within horticulture and landscape design as well as reviewing the part horticulture and landscape design has played in history.
 An introduction to major historical designers and their contributions to society is included.
 This course will provide insight into the artistic use of color, form, scale, texture, light, dark, and season in horticulture and give the student an opportunity to observe the use of these elements within artwork and designs created by historically significant designers in art, the outdoor landscape, and other horticultural media.